 - Locked-in syndrome, where a person may be fully conscious but cannot move his or her body outside of small gestures such as the blinking of an eyelid

-- A vegetative state, in which the injured individual isn’t aware of his or her surroundings but does have a limited ability to respond to certain kinds of stimuli
+- In a vegetative state, the injured individual isn’t aware of his or her surroundings.
+But they have a limited ability to respond to certain stimuli.

-- A minimally consciousness state, where the person is partially aware of his or her surroundings and can respond to certain kinds of stimuli but may be extremely confused or disoriented
+- A minimally consciousness state where the person is partially aware of his or her surroundings.
+They can respond to certain stimuli but may be extremely confused or disoriented.

-An injured individual may progress between these states as he or she recovers, if the individual’s injuries are such that he or she may recover.
+An injured individual may progress between these states as he or she recovers with treatment if the individual’s injuries are such that he or she may recover.
 In the most severe cases, though, a person may permanently remain in a state of lost or altered consciousness.

 Contact a Head Injuries Lawyer in New York

-If someone you love has fallen into an altered state of consciousness because of another person’s negligent conduct, you may be able to take legal action to fight for compensation for that loved one’s injury expenses.
-To discuss your options with a dedicated legal team, contact an attorney from Hach & Rose, LLP, at (212) 779-0057 today.
+If someone you love has fallen into an altered state of consciousness from traumatic brain injuries because of another person’s negligent conduct, you may be able to take legal action to fight for compensation for that loved one’s injury expenses.
+To discuss your options with a dedicated traumatic brain injury lawyer, contact an attorney from Hach & Rose, LLP at (212) 779-0057 today.